Munera: A Blockchain-Native Donation Infrastructure

 2.1 Context & Challenges

 Traditional donation systems are designed to transfer value from donor to recipient with limited structural complexity.
-While effective at enabling direct support, they typically lack mechanisms for sustained alignment between donors, recipients, and the broader stakeholder environment.
-As a result, donations often function as isolated financial outflows, disconnected from long-term economic participation or engagement.
+While effective at enabling direct support, they often provide limited mechanisms for ongoing engagement between donors, recipients and other stakeholders.
+As a result, donations may function as isolated financial transfers, with limited connection to longer-term participation, reporting or ecosystem involvement.

 2.2 Proposed Framework & Innovations

-This paper introduces a blockchain-native donation infrastructure that integrates programmable vesting, deflationary tokenomics, and transparent accounting into a unified model.
-The system supports gradual fund disbursement, potential value appreciation, and full traceability, features not inherent in conventional donation systems.
-As a result, it functions as a crypto-native reserve mechanism that complements a foundation’s existing financial model, with potential to grow in relevance as crypto adoption evolves.
+This paper introduces a blockchain-native donation infrastructure that integrates programmable vesting, deflationary token mechanics and on-chain accounting into a unified model.
+The system supports gradual token release, traceable donation flows and structured interaction between donors, participating foundations and token holders, features that are generally not inherent in conventional donation systems.
+As a result, it may complement a foundation’s existing financial model by providing an additional crypto-native channel for receiving and managing token-based donations.

 3. System Overview

-The system introduces a donation framework built on Ethereum, using a native ERC‑20 token to facilitate on‑chain programmable giving.
-Each registered foundation receives a dedicated smart‑contract wallet with embedded vesting logic.
-Upon donation, tokens are locked and gradually released, creating a structured reserve and supporting long‑term capital planning.
+The system introduces a donation framework built on Ethereum, using a native ERC-20 token to facilitate on-chain programmable giving to participating foundations.
+Each affiliated foundation may receive a dedicated smart-contract wallet with vesting logic.
+Upon donation, tokens are allocated to the relevant wallet and released gradually according to predefined smart-contract rules.
+This structure is intended to support controlled token disbursement and provide participating foundations with a more predictable release schedule for token-based donations.

-To support early adoption, Munera will launch with a shared foundations wallet comprising ten well‑established, globally recognized foundations.
-While affiliated foundations follow a gradual vesting schedule, this pooled wallet operates on a simplified release cycle: donations are held on-chain, with 1.5% burned at entry and the remainder distributed evenly every three months.
-This initial setup lowers the barrier for participation, providing users with a familiar and relevant starting point as the platform moves toward direct foundation integration under full vesting logic.
+To support early adoption, Munera intends to launch with a shared foundations wallet comprising a selection of well-established foundations.
+This pooled wallet is designed as an initial structure before direct foundation-specific wallet integration is available.
+Donations to the pooled wallet are held on-chain, with 1.5% burned at entry and the remainder distributed evenly at regular intervals, currently intended to occur every three months.
+This setup lowers the barrier for initial participation by providing users with a recognizable starting point while the platform moves toward direct foundation integration under full vesting logic.

 4. Platform Architecture